ClintonEziamaka/BusLive-App/README.md

 # BusLive-App
-UI modification.
-This is a suggested modification project to the Winnipeg bus live Application.
+A project about suggested changes to the UI design and User Experience of the "Winnipeg Bus Live" Application.